Your guide to five top stock market index trading strategies

 With us, you can trade with options on some of the biggest stock indices in the world, including the FTSE 100 and Wall Street.

-It’s important to note that options are leveraged products like CFDs and spread bets are.
+It’s important to note that options are leveraged, much like CFDs are.
 This means profits can be magnified – as can your losses, if you’re selling options.
-When buying call options as spread bets or CFDs with us, you’ll never risk more than your initial payment when buying, just like trading an actual option.
-However, when selling call or put options your risk is potentially unlimited (although your account balance will never fall below zero).1
+When buying call options via CFDs with us, you’ll never risk more than your initial payment when buying, just like trading an actual option, but when selling call or put options your risk is potentially unlimited.

 5 top stock market index trading strategies summed up